Too dense to go through: The importance of low-mass clusters for satellite quenching: Properties of clusters: Quenched population and gas density profiles

-Here $\bar{\rho}_{\rm ICM}$ represents, at each radius, the median of the distribution of $\rho_{\rm ICM}$ for all clusters.
-These panels clearly show that the distribution of gas in high mass clusters is more concentrated.
-These clusters also posses lower amounts of cold gas than lower mass objects.
+Here, $\bar{\rho}_{\rm ICM}$ represents, at each radius, the median of the distribution of $\rho_{\rm ICM}$ for all clusters.
+These panels clearly show that the distribution of gas in high-mass clusters is more concentrated.
+These clusters also possess lower amounts of cold gas than lower mass objects.

-The black dashed line on the left panel indicates the $\rho_{\rm ICM}$ threshold introduced by \citetalias{Roberts19} and the red dashed line shows the density of each cluster at their $r_{200}$.
-In general, we find that low mass clusters reach this threshold a bit further out, $\sim 1.3~R_{200}$, than high mass clusters, at $\sim 1.0~R_{200}$.
+The black dashed line on the left-hand panel indicates the $\rho_{\rm ICM}$ threshold introduced by \citetalias{Roberts19} and the red dashed line shows the density of each cluster at their $r_{200}$.
+In general, we find that low-mass clusters reach this threshold a bit further out, $\sim 1.3~R_{200}$, than high-mass clusters, at $\sim 1.0~R_{200}$.
 Note that, as shown in Figure~\ref{fig:tinf_z} (see also \citetalias{Pallero19}), a drastic change in the slope of the cumulative satellite quenched fraction as a function of time takes place at $(t - t_{\rm infall} = 0)$ Gyr; this is, during the first crossing of the clusters $r_{200}$.

-Using the density profiles shown in Fig~\ref{fig:hot_cold_gas} we estimate, for each cluster, the local value of $\rho_{\rm ICM}$ at the time where in-situ quenched satellites ceased their star formation activity.
+Using the density profiles shown in Fig~\ref{fig:hot_cold_gas} we estimate, for each cluster, the local value of $\rho_{\rm ICM}$ at the time where in situ quenched satellites ceased their star formation activity.
 These values are obtained by interpolating the density profiles shown in Fig~\ref{fig:hot_cold_gas} at the locations where satellites are identified as quenched.
 We find that the peak of the local density experienced by each galaxy at their quenching time is $n_{\rm H,ICM} \sim 1.8\times 10^{-4}$gr cm$^{-3}$ briefly after 0.7R$_{200}$ which roughly corresponds to $r_{500}$ \citep{Ettori09}.

-To extend these results to the pre-quenched population, we estimate the local densities where galaxies reach their quenching state, either in the final host or in an accreated substructure.
-This time we use the ram-pressure profile shown in Section \ref{sec:RP model}.
+To extend these results to the pre-quenched population, we estimate the local densities where galaxies reach their quenching state, either in the final host or in an accreted substructure.
+This time we use the ram pressure profile shown in Section \ref{sec:RP model}.
 As discussed, ram pressure can be written as